yoos/school/cs480/m5/README.md

   ./compiler.lisp <input file> [-d]
 ```

+The optional `-d` flag enables debug, which will make the lexer, syntax parser,
+and semantic parser print debug info.

 Test files are located in `test`, categorized between `good` and `bad` per
 their expected parse results.
 The resultant gforth code will be output to the
 `out` directory mirroring the input directory structure.